MicrosoftDocs/power-automate-docs/articles/add-manage-connections.md

 ---
 # Manage connections in Power Automate

 Power Automate uses *connections* to make it easy for you to access your data while building flows.
-Power Automate includes commonly used connections, including SharePoint, SQL Server, Office 365<!--note from editor: Have you verified that this shouldn't be Microsoft 365 (here and later in the topic)?-->, OneDrive for Business, Salesforce, Excel, Dropbox, Twitter, and more.
+Power Automate includes commonly used connections, including SharePoint, SQL Server, Microsoft 365, OneDrive for Business, Salesforce, Excel, Dropbox, Twitter, and more.
 Connections are shared with Power Apps, so when you create a connection in one service, the connection shows up in the other service.

 You can use connections to perform these tasks:

 - Update a SharePoint list.
-- Get data from an Excel workbook<!--note from editor: Writing Style Guide prefers we use specific terms for files.--> in your OneDrive for Business or Dropbox account.
+- Get data from an Excel workbook in your OneDrive for Business or Dropbox account.
-- Send email in Office 365.
+- Send email in Microsoft 365.
 - Send a tweet.

 You can create a connection in multiple scenarios, including: